 What Are The Causes Of Oily Skin?

-Stress is the primary cause of all the skin problems.
+Stress is the primary cause of all skin problems.
 Your stress levels can directly influence your skin quality.
 Stress makes your body release the stress hormone Cortisol.
-This hormone triggers Sebaceous Glands which in turns promotes the production of oil.
+This hormone triggers Sebaceous Glands, which in turn promotes the production of oil.

 So try to avoid stress at all times.
 Not only your skin, but stress can also influence the functioning of other body parts and organs too.